SirenitaV/rsschool-cv/cv.md

 For a couple of years, I felt myself at the wrong place doing something I do not really like.
 I believe I can do much more than I do now.
 After long researches and analysis, I realized that I wish to develop applications.
 Perhaps, web-based.
 So, my goal is to get the necessary skills to start as soon as possible.

 ### Skills
+HTML5
+CSS3
+JavaScript - basics
+C# - basics
+Trello
+GitHub
+Figma and Perfect Pixel for web-development

-Basics of HTML, CSS, basics of JavaScript, Trello, slightly touched Bootstrap, GitHub.
-A little experience in creating web pages.
+A little experience in creating web pages, simple applications during RS Preschool program (stage 0).

 ### Education:
 Moscow University of Technologies, Faculty of Software Development (bachelor diploma in 2022).